Need help with other JFrog products?

-Artifactory remote browsing capabilities let you navigate the contents of the remote repository even if the artifacts have not been cached locally.
+For a Smart Remote Repository, Artifactory lets you navigate the contents of the repository on the remote Artifactory instance even if the artifacts have not been cached locally.

 To enable remote browsing, you need to set the List Remote Folder Items checkbox in the remote repository configuration.
 Once this is set you can navigate that repository using the Simple or List Browser.

 In the Simple Browser, an item that is not cached is indicated by an icon on its right when you hover over the item.
 In the List Browser, an item that is not cached is indicated by an arrow.